Unsupervised Monocular Depth Estimation in Highly Complex Environments: Introduction

 \section{Introduction}

-Depth is one of the most important information for autonomous systems in perceiving their surroundings and their own states \cite{cadena2016past,tian2021depth}.
-Therefore, the accurate estimation of the depth information from monocular images has become a hot topic in recent years \cite{song2021monocular,abdulwahab2020adversarial}.
+Depth is one of the most important information for autonomous systems in perceiving their surroundings and their own states \cite{zhou2021tmfnet,cadena2016past}.
+Therefore, the accurate estimation of the depth information from monocular images has become a hot topic in recent years and been used to improve other perception tasks \cite{sharma2020estimating}.
 Structure from motion and stereo matching are two main ways to recover the depth information based on the geometric relationship between images, and these methods are widely used in traditional SLAM methods to map the environments \cite{hartley2003multiple,mur2017orb}.
-With the development of deep learning, using deep neural networks to estimate the pixel-level dense depth from only a single image is becoming possible and has attracted much attention.
-Recently, different kinds of deep learning-based monocular depth estimation framework have been proposed, including supervised methods and unsupervised methods \cite{eigen2014depth,chen2021fixing}.
-Because of the costly ground truth, geometric constraints are gradually replacing ground truth for the training of depth networks, and the unsupervised framework has become a promising direction for monocular depth estimation \cite{godard2017unsupervised,chen2021fixing,poggi2020uncertainty}.
+With the development of computational intelligence algorithms \cite{gupta2017insights,li2017multiview,zhang2021survey}, deep learning algorithms have shown great performance in many tasks \cite{li2017locality,sahoo2020har}, and using deep neural networks to estimate the pixel-level dense depth from only a single image is becoming possible and has attracted much attention \cite{zhao2020monocular}.
+Recently, different kinds of deep learning-based monocular depth estimation frameworks have been proposed, including supervised methods, semi-supervised and unsupervised methods \cite{eigen2014depth,zhang2021multitask,zhao2020masked}.
+Because of the costly ground truth, geometric constraints are gradually replacing ground truth for the training of depth networks, and the unsupervised framework has become a promising direction for monocular depth estimation \cite{poggi2020uncertainty}.

-In the unsupervised framework of monocular depth estimation \cite{godard2019digging,zhou2017unsupervised}, the geometric constraints between adjacent images are considered to supervise the network training.
+In the unsupervised framework of monocular depth estimation \cite{zhou2017unsupervised,sun2021unsupervised}, the geometric constraints between adjacent images are considered to supervise the network training.
 Therefore, only monocular image sequences and camera parameters are needed during the training process.
 This unsupervised framework is mainly composed of two deep neural networks, including a depth network to regress the dense depth from single images and a pose network to estimate the pose between two frames.
-Based on the estimated depth map and pose, the geometric relationship between images is built on projection function.
-The mainly supervised signal is calculated from the photometric error of corresponding pixels between adjacent images by using view reconstruction \cite{zhou2017unsupervised}.
+Based on the estimated depth map and pose, the geometric relationship between images is built on the projection function.
+The mainly supervised signal is calculated from the photometric error of corresponding pixels between adjacent images by using view reconstruction \cite{zhou2017unsupervised,godard2019digging}.